jonaschoi/se-projects/docker-demos/README.md

 `SEVERE [main] org.apache.catalina.core.StandardContext.listenerStart Exception sending context initialized event to listener instance of class [com.liferay.portal.spring.context.PortalContextLoaderListener]`

 A. You need to add the patching files to the `patching` directory.
 See above.

+Q. It's not reading the my.cnf OR it's throwing this message "mysql: [Warning] World-writable config file '/etc/mysql/conf.d/my.cnf' is ignored."
+OR the Liferay start up logs say "Invalid string"

+A. Remove the write permission from my.cnf, with something like "chmod 0444 my.cnf"